hanabi/hanabi.github.io/README.md

   * Alice knows that this is some sort of *Reverse Finesse*, as it is calling for the blue 3.
 However, the blue 3 cannot be in her *Finesse Position* (slot 1), as she knows from the *Elimination Notes* that it must be either on slot 2, 3, 4, or 5.
 So it must instead be a *Reverse Elimination Finesse*.
   * The *Elimination Finesse* promises that it is her oldest card, so she plays slot 5 as blue 3.
 * *Elimination Finesses* apply to ALL types of situations with *Elimination Notes* (including *Discard Elimination Notes*, *Play Elimination Notes*, and *Double Discard Elimination Notes*).
 Subsequently, you can more specifically describe an *Elimination Finesse* as a *Discard Elimination Finesse*, a *Play Elimination Finesse*, or a *Double Discard Elimination Finesse*.
-* Note that normal *Finesses* take priority over *Self-Elimiation Finesses*.
+* Note that normal *Finesses* take priority over *Self-Elimination Finesses*.
 For example:
   * On the stacks, blue 2 and green 2 are played.
   * Alice has *Elimination Notes* on slot 3 and slot 4 for red 3.
   * Someone clues a number 4 in Alice's slot 1 as a *Self-Finesse*.
   * Alice must assume that it is a normal *Self-Finesse* and play blue 3 from slot 2.
-(If it was an *Elimiation Self-Finesse*, she would play red 3 from slot 4.)
+(If it was an *Elimination Self-Finesse*, she would play red 3 from slot 4.)

 ### The Chop Transfer

-* Sometimes, cards are accidently chop moved through a mistake or through a complicated situation.
+* Sometimes, cards are accidentally chop moved through a mistake or through a complicated situation.
 In these kinds of situations, it is pointless to waste a clue to "undo" the chop move; you can just continue to allow them to discard normally.
 That is, until they get something good on chop.
 * Only then will the team bother cluing the chop directly to convey that it is useless.
 And then, the player receiving the clue will know that the card they were about to discard is important, and permanently chop move that card, and discard the now known useless card.
 * Thus, this is nearly the same thing as a *Early Fix Clue Chop Move*, but when the *Fix Clue* is given to a card that was already chop moved (and had no positive clues on it already).